jordanmack/nervos-ckb-node-dashboard/README.md

 - ~~Add CKB node address configuration.~~
 - ~~Add support for more resolutions.~~
 - ~~Add support for batch RPC requests.~~
+- ~~Add support for public nodes.~~
 - Use HTML grid instead of absolute height elements.
 - Add a help screen to describe what the stats are.
 - Add the ability to toggle between stat views.
 - Add support for light mode and dark mode.
-- Add support for public nodes.
 - Add support for websockets.
 - Add additional statistics.
 - Add troubleshooting FAQ.
 - Add seasonal themes.
+- Suppress duplicate network errors.
 - Refactor code.

 ## Developing